 Diwa graduated from the Australian National University in 2010 with a combined Bachelor’s degree in Arts and Economics.
 During her studies she gained experience in policy research in the area of trade and international affairs with the Australian Chamber of Commerce and Industry.
 Diwa continued with a policy focus in the area of remote public housing in her role as a graduate with the Northern Territory’s Department of Housing, Local Government and Regional Services.
 As a graduate, she also completed statistical work on NT social housing under the Council of Australian Governments’ National Affordable Housing Agreement.

-Diwa joined the HIA in late 2011 and her responsibilities extend across the full range of member services and research, and publications which the HIA Economics Group provides.
+Diwa joined the HIA in late 2011 and her responsibilities extend across the full range of member services and research, and publications which the HIA Economics provides.
 She also acts as a point of contact for HIA members on economic and housing issues.

-Kirsten has responsibility for a wide range of regular HIA member requests and data updates, and coordinates the Group’s publications.
+Kirsten has responsibility for a wide range of regular HIA member requests and data updates, and coordinates the large suite of Economics publications together with the Economics website.
 Kirsten has extensive experience overseeing survey-based research projects, both internally and for the purposes of tailored market research.